Lessons I Learned from Co-Founding a Tech Startup

 • Getting sued as an individual sucks.
 Especially when you have no money for legal representation because you've foregone a decent wage for years.

 • Don't sue your attorney for malpractice if he is a named partner at THE premier law firm in the Valley.
 (For the record, I did not do this, but one of my co-founders did.
-He personally sued John Goodrich, of the law firm Wilson Sonsini Goodrich & Rosati.
-Oh yeah, the same guy sued ME and all my other co-founders too.)
+He personally sued one of named partners of the law firm Wilson Sonsini Goodrich & Rosati.
+Oh yeah, the same co-founder sued ME and all our other co-founders too.
+(That guy ended up leaving tech shortly after all this -- perhaps driven out of the industry -- and started a small business doing concrete landscaping work.
+So if you need a patio...).

 On Corporation Paperwork & Procedures